 That's precisely the reason that when U.S. defenseman Charlie McAvoy was trying to find the right words to praise Hellebuyck, this is what he went with: “He channeled his Jimmy Craig tonight.”

 Nelson's uncle was a member of that 1980 championship team at the Lake Placid Games, and was present Sunday.
-Nelson's grandfather was only the only other U.S. men's hockey team to claim gold, at Squaw Valley in 1960.
+Nelson's grandfather was on the only other U.S. men's hockey team to claim gold, at Squaw Valley in 1960.
 That means this 2026 victory is the first for the country in this sport outside the United States.

-Way back when, the stars — the players most strongly associated with most recent men's hockey title at a Winter Games until Sunday — were Eruzione, he of the winning goal against the heavily favored Soviet Union along the way to the gold, and Craig, the star goalie who famously looked into the crowd for his father after that game.
+Way back when, the stars — the players most strongly associated with the most recent men's hockey title at a Winter Games until Sunday — were Eruzione, he of the winning goal against the heavily favored Soviet Union along the way to the gold, and Craig, the star goalie who famously looked into the crowd for his father after that game.

 Eruzione, who was at the arena Sunday, and Craig were part of a collection of amateurs who stunned the world.